Creating a security group

 Make sure the configuration files are correct.

-- In the command line, navigate to the directory where you created the configuration file.
+- In the terminal, navigate to the directory where you created your configuration file.

 - Run a check using this command: